-Key objectives Key targets/ indicators Key implications for NP and SEA Carbon Plan: Delivering our low carbon future 2011 Government-wide plan for action on climate change at domestic and international levels.
-Includes a range of sector-based plans and targets for low carbon: • building • transport • industry • electricity • agriculture, land use, forestry and waste The Plan should include policies / objectives that contribute towards achieving lower carbon emissions.
-Mainstreaming sustainable development 201 1 This refreshed vision builds upon the principles that underpinned the UK's 2005 SD strategy, recognising the needs of the economy, society and the natural environment, alongside the use of good governance and sound science.
-Promises a new set of indicators from DEFRA that link initiatives and include wellbeing.
-Plan should take account of climate change and promote sustainability through sustainable, low carbon and green economic growth.
-Air Pollution: Action in a Changing Climate, D Seeks to reduce air pollution by focusing on the synergies between air quality and climate change.
-Seeks to reduce air pollution by focusing on the synergies between air quality and climate change.
-Seeks to reduce air pollution by focusing on the synergies between air quality and climate change.
-The East of England Biodiversity Delivery Plan Provides a coherent vision to safeguard and enhance the regions biodiversity and wildlife.
-Embed a landscape scale approach to restoring whole ecosystems in the working practices and policies of all partners.
-Create the space needed for wildlife to respond to climate change.
-Enable all organisations in the East of England to support and improve biodiversity.
-Provides a framework for the delivery of biodiversity targets through biodiversity opportunity areas and habitat and species targets.
-The NP should consider objectives to protect and where possible, enhance biodiversity.
-Anglian River Basin Management Plan T T NO 1 Prepared under the Water Framework Directive, the plan is about the pressures facing the water environment in the Anglian River Basin District and the actions that will address them.
-By 2015, 18% of surface waters (rivers, lakes, estuaries and coastal waters) are going to The NP needs to consider the impact of proposed development on water quality.
+Key objectives Key targets/ indicators Key implications for NP and SEA Carbon Plan: Delivering our low carbon futur JLA Government-wide plan for action on climate Includes a range The Plan should include policies / change at domestic and international levels. of sector-based objectives that contribute change at domestic and international reversi plans and targets towards achieving lower carbon for low carbon: emissions. building • transport industry electricity agriculture, land use, forestry and waste Mainstreaming sustainable development 201 11 This refreshed vision builds upon the Promises a new Plan should take account of principles that underpinned the UK's 2005 SD set of indicators climate change and promote strategy, recognising the needs of the from DEFRA that sustainability through economy, society and the natural link initiatives sustainable, low carbon and environment, alongside the use of good and include green economic growth. governance and sound science. wellbeing.
+Air Pollution: Action in a Changing Climate, D efra 2010 Seeks to reduce air pollution by focusing on Seeks to reduce Seeks to reduce air pollution by the synergies between air quality and climate air pollution by focusing on the synergies change. focusing on the between air quality and climate synergies change. between air quality and climate change.
+The East of England Biodiversity Delivery Plan 1 Provides a coherent vision to safeguard and Provides a The NP should consider enhance the regions biodiversity and wildlife. framework for objectives to protect and where Embed a landscape scale approach to the delivery of possible, enhance biodiversity. restoring whole ecosystems in the working practices and policies of all partners. biodiversity targets through Create the space needed for wildlife to biodiversity respond to climate change. opportunity Enable all organisations in the East of England areas and to support and improve biodiversity. habitat and to support and improve bloatversity. species targets. species targets.
+Anglian River Basin Management Plan I I Prepared under the Water Framework Directive, By 2015, 18% of The NP needs to consider the the plan is about the pressures facing the water surface waters impact of proposed development environment in the Anglian River Basin District (rivers, lakes, on water quality. and the actions that will address them. estuaries and coastal waters) are going to